climbingclan/climbingclan-database-scripts/sql_views_explanation.md

 This view serves as a central repository of member information, enabling efficient querying and reporting on member data across various aspects of The Climbing Clan's operations.

-## 12. wp_member_db_gear
+## 2. wp_order_product_customer_lookup

 ### Purpose
-This view provides a detailed breakdown of the gear that members bring to different types of climbing events.
-It helps organizers and other members understand what equipment is available for various activities.
+This view combines order, product, and customer information to provide a comprehensive overview of each order, including attendance and volunteering details.

 ### Columns
+- `order_id`: The unique identifier for the order.
+- `product_id`: The ID of the product ordered.
+- `variation_id`: The ID of the product variation, if applicable.
+- `order_item_name`: The name of the ordered item.
+- `status`: The current status of the order.
+- `cc_attendance`: The attendance status for the event.
+- `cc_volunteer_attendance`: The attendance status for volunteers.
+- `cc_volunteer`: The volunteering role or status.
+- `cc_outdoor_location`: The outdoor location for the event, if applicable.
+- `cc_location`: The general location of the event.
+- `cc_indoor_location`: The indoor location for the event, if applicable.
+- `memberbot_order_category`: The category of the order as determined by the memberbot.
-- `id`: The unique identifier for the member.
+- `customer_id`: The unique identifier for the customer.
-- `gear_bringing_rope`: Indicates if the member brings a rope ('✅' for yes, 'No' for no).
-- `gear_bringing_rack`: Indicates if the member brings a rack.
-- `gear_bringing_personal_gear`: Indicates if the member brings personal gear.
-- `gear_bringing_quickdraws`: Indicates if the member brings quickdraws.
-- `gear_bringing_guidebook`: Indicates if the member brings a guidebook.
-- `gear_bringing_firstaidkit`: Indicates if the member brings a first aid kit.
-- `gear_bringing_waterproof_jacket`: Indicates if the member brings a waterproof jacket.
-- `gear_bringing_waterproof_trousers`: Indicates if the member brings waterproof trousers.
-- `gear_bringing_boots`: Indicates if the member brings boots.
-- `gear_bringing_ice_axe`: Indicates if the member brings an ice axe.
-- `gear_bringing_crampons`: Indicates if the member brings crampons.
-- `gear_bringing_navigation`: Indicates if the member brings navigation equipment.
+- `user_id`: The user ID associated with the order.
+- `order_created`: The date and time when the order was created.
+- `cc_attendance_sim`: Simulated attendance status (for testing or forecasting).
+- `cc_volunteer_attendance_sim`: Simulated volunteer attendance status.
+- `cc_volunteer_sim`: Simulated volunteering role or status.
+- `cc_outdoor_location_sim`: Simulated outdoor location.
+- `first_name`: The first name of the customer (placeholder in this view).
+- `last_name`: The last name of the customer (placeholder in this view).

 ### Details
-- This view uses data from the `wp_member_db` table, specifically the `gear-bringing-evening-or-day-trip` and `gear-walking-equipment-weekend` fields.
+- This view joins data from multiple tables including `wp_wc_order_stats`, `wp_wc_order_product_lookup`, `wp_woocommerce_order_items`, and `wp_postmeta`.
-- It uses CASE statements to check for specific gear items in these fields and returns '✅' if the item is present, or 'No' if it's not.
+- It provides a comprehensive overview of each order, including product details, customer information, and event-specific data.
-- The view is particularly useful for event planning, ensuring that necessary equipment is available for different types of climbing activities.
+- The view is particularly useful for analyzing attendance patterns, volunteer participation, and event logistics.
-- It can help identify members who consistently bring certain types of gear, which can be useful for pairing members or assigning roles during events.

-## 13. wp_member_db_climbing
+## 3. wp_member_db_climbing

 ### Purpose
 This view provides a comprehensive overview of each member's climbing skills, preferences, and experience across various climbing disciplines.
 It helps in understanding the skill level and capabilities of the club's members.